QuanBKIT1/DATN2024/README.md

 # Skeleton-approach for Sign Language Recognition on WLASL2000 dataset

-_Bachelor's Thesis 2024, Hanoi University of Science and Technology_
+_Bachelor's Thesis 2024, Hanoi University of Science and Technology 📖_

-_One love, one future_
+_One love, one future ❤️_

 ## Introduction